wasp-lang/wasp/web/docs/guides/crud.md

 Let's say we have a `Task` entity.
 We want to have `getAll` and `get` queries for it, and also `create` and `update` actions.
 We do this by creating new `crud` declaration in Wasp, named `Tasks`, that uses default implementation for `getAll`, `get` and `update`, while specifying a custom implementation for `create`.
 We also configured `getAll` to be publicly available (no auth needed).

-For example, we define a CRUD for a `Task` entity like this:

 ```wasp title="main.wasp"
 crud Tasks { // crud name here is "Tasks"
   entity: Task,